stephencweiss/stephencharlesweiss.com/content/blog/2019-02-13/looking-up-shell-functions.md

 tags: ['zsh','built-ins', 'shell functions']
 ---

 I recently figured out how to write a shell function.
-The problem is that pretty quickly I’d forgotten *which* functions I’d written, or fi I had a general name, I couldn’t remember what they did exactly.
+The problem is that pretty quickly I'd forgotten *which* functions I'd written, or fi I had a general name, I couldn't remember what they did exactly.

 So, I wanted to figure out a few things:
 1. Figure out *which* functions are defined